josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/introduction_to_shaders.md

 ### Fragment processor

-The fragment() processing function is used to set up the Godot material parameters per pixel.
+The `fragment()` processing function is used to set up the Godot material parameters per pixel.
 This code runs on every visible pixel the object or primitive draws.
-It is only available in spatial and canvas_item shaders.
+It is only available in `spatial` and `canvas_item` shaders.

 The standard use of the fragment function is to set up material properties used to calculate lighting.
-For example, you would set values for ROUGHNESS, RIM, or TRANSMISSION, which would tell the light function how the lights respond to that fragment.
+For example, you would set values for `ROUGHNESS`, `RIM`, or `TRANSMISSION`, which would tell the light function how the lights respond to that fragment.
 This makes it possible to control a complex shading pipeline without the user having to write much code.
 If you don't need this built-in functionality, you can ignore it and write your own light processing function, and Godot will optimize it away.
-For example, if you do not write a value to RIM, Godot will not calculate rim lighting.
-During compilation, Godot checks to see if RIM is used; if not, it cuts all the corresponding code out.
+For example, if you do not write a value to `RIM`, Godot will not calculate rim lighting.
+During compilation, Godot checks to see if `RIM` is used; if not, it cuts all the corresponding code out.
 Therefore, you will not waste calculations on the effects that you do not use.

 ### Light processor

-The light() processor runs per pixel too, and it runs once for every light that affects the object.
+The `light()` processor runs per pixel too, and it runs once for every light that affects the object.
 It does not run if no lights affect the object.
-It exists as a function called inside the fragment() processor and typically operates on the material properties setup inside the fragment() function.
+It exists as a function called inside the `fragment()` processor and typically operates on the material properties setup inside the `fragment()` function.

-The light() processor works differently in 2D than it does in 3D; for a description of how it works in each, see their documentation, <doc:canvas_item_shader> and <doc:spatial_shader>, respectively.
+The `light()` processor works differently in 2D than it does in 3D; for a description of how it works in each, see their documentation, <doc:canvas_item_shader> and <doc:spatial_shader>, respectively.